filipblaauw/sa-toll-calculator/README.md

 sa-toll-calculator
 ==================

-Simple form with query for calculating toll
+Simple form with jquery for calculating toll

+The toll prices is defined in an array in variable jobTotal